Thapelo-Lekhuane/My-Portfolio-Website/README.md

-.# Thapelo Lekhuane - Personal Portfolio Website.
+.Thapelo Lekhuane - Personal Portfolio Website.

 Welcome to my personal portfolio!
 This website showcases my professional experience, projects, certifications, and business ventures.
 It features a modern, responsive design with interactive elements and a contact form for direct communication.